element-hq/policies/docs/matrix-org/terms_and_conditions.md

 We monitor the Service closely and have set up automated alarms to be notified (via email, push notifications and phone calls) when the {{ policy_homeserver }} homeserver is under stress, so that we can deal with the issue before it becomes a problem that might impact customer access.

-You acknowledge and agree that New Vector Ltd. shall not be liable for any failure to store your materials on the {{ policy_homeserver }} homeserver at any time.
+You acknowledge and agree that New Vector Ltd., trading as Element, shall not be liable for any failure to store your materials on the {{ policy_homeserver }} homeserver at any time.

 ## 5. App Developers